5 stress factors for teens who learn and think differently

 5. Concerns about college

 Just thinking about college can be stressful for kids who learn and think differently.
 But the process of getting in has its own stressors.
-These include college entrance exams, filling out applications, and choosing a school.
+These include taking college entrance exams, filling out applications, and choosing a school.

 It’s natural for teens who learn and think differently to feel stressed out.
-But ongoing stress can build and sometimes may lead to mental health issues.
-Know the signs of anxiety and depression.
-Don’t hesitate to reach out to your health care provider if you have concerns.
+And not all stress is bad.
+But ongoing stress can sometimes lead to mental health challenges.

 Key takeaways